 Wheeler recalled that at the beginning of his prison term he received visits from family and friends in the UK and also described the visits that prisoners receive from the public, a campaign encouraged by foreign embassies.
-He said that prison inmates in Bangkok described these visits as ‘banana visits’ as the prisoners felt like monkeys in cage.
+He said that prison inmates in Bangkok described these visits as ‘banana visits’ as the prisoners felt like monkeys in a cage.

 Dream of exotic life in Thailand made Briton take a step too far

 Jonathan explained his story that conforms to a pattern for many foreigners who get into trouble in Thailand.
 His desire to find enough income to live the dream in the exotic country propelled him to take a step too far.
-An opportunity to earn a considerable financial sum lead him to attempt to smuggle drugs out of Thailand to Taiwan, a favorite route for drugs emanating from Thailand’s golden triangle in the far north of the country.
+An opportunity to earn a considerable financial sum lead him to attempt to smuggle drugs out of Thailand to Taiwan, a favourite route for drugs emanating from Thailand’s golden triangle in the far north of the country.
 ‘That money would have taken me up a couple of levels,’ he told a UK local newspaper five years after his release from prison in Thailand.

 Arrest for smuggling Stg 1 million of heroin out of Bangkok

 He was arrested on May 10th 1994 for transporting heroin with a street value of over Stg 1 million at the time.
-His sentence was 50 years in the infamous Bangkok Hilton or Bangkwang Central Prison in Bangkok.
-Bangkwang is one of the most feared prisons in Thailand housing inmates sentenced to long periods in prison from 30 years to a full life sentence.
+His sentence was 50 years in the infamous Bangkok Hilton or Bang Kwang Central Prison in Bangkok.
+Bang Kwang is one of the most feared prisons in Thailand housing inmates sentenced to long periods in prison from 30 years to a full life sentence.
 It is also the seat of Thailand’s execution chamber and death row.
 The prison’s nickname is ‘Big Tiger’ referencing its ability to eat a man alive if he is not strong enough or left within the prison walls without outside support.

 Thai prison very different from western prison – the story of an ex Thai politician and massage parlour boss

 One such figure was Chuwit Kamolvisit, a colourful politician and ex massage parlour boss, who was jailed by a Thai court in 2016, after a protracted legal journey, for offences committed in 2003.
-The charges related to properties Mr. Kamolvisit was leasing in central Bangkok being razed to the ground.
-On release from prison, after serving nearly one year of a two years sentence, the ex politician who says he prefers to be known as a ‘pimp’, explained that he had survived the prison regime by helping remove dead bodies from prison cells as part of his prison duties.
+The charges related to properties Mr Kamolvisit was leasing in central Bangkok being razed to the ground.
+On release from prison, after serving nearly one year of a two years sentence, the ex-politician who says he prefers to be known as a ‘pimp’, explained that he had survived the prison regime by helping remove dead bodies from prison cells as part of his prison duties.

-The wealthy and lucky Chuwit was granted a pardon as well as many thousands of other prisoner when Thailand’s new monarch ascended the throne.
+The wealthy and lucky Chuwit was granted a pardon as well as many thousands of other prisoners when Thailand’s new monarch ascended the throne.
 In a video clip within 24 hours of his release from San Francisco, Chuwit pointed out how fate had led him to be in prison one day and in a foreign country celebrating with his family the next.